Eight years ago I moved from the familiar green pastures and dense forests of my childhood home in new England to create a new life in the desert.

 This body of work documents the Smoketrees growth and blooms; their tenacity and vulnerability.

-It is a success the extent that I am able to help others to see and treasure the Smoketrees unique, dynamic and fragile elegance.
+It is a success to the extent that I am able to help others to see and treasure the Smoketrees unique, dynamic and fragile elegance.

 To make the invisible visible.
 To fall in love.